Here are the key developments in the weekslong search for Nancy Guthrie

 Meanwhile, investigators have been visiting gun shops in the Tucson area.
 The suspect was seen in doorbell video with a gun and a holster that the sheriff said “had some pretty unique characteristics.”

-CNN spoke to roughly a half dozen shop owners, most of whom said they weren’t able to comment on what investigators asked them, but one owner says FBI officials visited about a week ago and showed him pictures of various people, but he didn’t recognize any of the individuals.
+CNN spoke to roughly a half dozen shop owners, most of whom said they weren’t able to comment on what investigators asked them.
+But one owner said FBI officials visited about a week ago and showed him pictures of various people, although he didn’t recognize any of the individuals.

+Another gun shop owner told CNN affiliate KOLD that an FBI agent asked him to review between 18 to 24 images and names for gun purchases.
+He also said he searched the shop’s computer system and found no matches, KOLD reported.

 Investigators continue to follow up on various leads, including processing evidence from the homes of two people who were detained and later released, Nanos says in an interview with CNN affiliate KNXV.
 The sheriff assures that “if detectives weren’t satisfied, they wouldn’t have been released.”